nicolasfara/pulvreakt-crowd-room/README.md

 ```

 After the initialization step, each deployment unit starts to run the components.
 In particular, each smartphone
-starts sending to the room the distances from the other smartphones.
+starts sending to the **laboratory** the distances from the other smartphones.
 The following log example shows this interaction:

 ```